-1. Learn About Your Test 6 Learn about the specific test you will be taking
+1. Learn About Your Test

 2. Familiarize Yourself with Test Questions

 3. Practice with Sample Test Questions

 4. Determine Your Strategy for Success

-5. Take Advantage of Preparation Resources
+5. Take Advantage of Preparation Resources52 Several braille reference materials are available, in most cases as free downloads

-6. Develop Your Study Plan
+6. Develop Your Study Plan55 Develop a personalized study plan and schedule

 7. Review Smart Tips for Success

-8. Check on Testing Accommodations
+8. Check on Testing Accommodations62 See if you qualify for accommodations that may make it easier to take the Praxis test

 9. Do Your Best on Test Day63 Get ready for test day so you will be calm and confident

-10. Understand Your Scores
+10. Understand Your Scores65 Understand how tests are scored and how to interpret your test scores

 Appendix: Other Questions You May Have67